pubnub/pubnub-mcp-server/resources/sdk_docs/rust_presence.md

 ```

 ### Returns

-set_presence_state() returns SetStateResult:
+set_presence_state() → SetStateResult:
-- channel — String.
-Channel the state was set on.
+- channel: String — Channel the state was set on.
-- state — serde_json::Value.
-User state.
-If not using default serde, this is Vec<u8>.
+- state: serde_json::Value — User state; if not using default serde, type is Vec<u8>.

-get_presence_state() returns GetStateResult:
+get_presence_state() → GetStateResult:
-- state — Vec<GetStateInfo>.
+- state: Vec<GetStateInfo> — State entries.

 GetStateInfo:
-- channel_name — String.
-Channel name the state was set on.
+- channel_name: String — Channel the state was set on.
-- state — serde_json::Value.
-User state.
-If not using default serde, this is Vec<u8>.
+- state: serde_json::Value — User state; if not using default serde, type is Vec<u8>.